Media Studies Celebrates 10th Anniversary in New York

 “‘Fake news’ has become synonymous with news you disagree with,” Mikael-Debass said.
 “That’s really dangerous.”

 The panel capped off a weeklong trip to New York for College students in Vaidhyanathan’s January Term media studies course, “Journalism in NYC,” co-taught by VQR executive editor Allison Wright.
-Students visited the New Yorker, CNN, NBC, Fox News, Late Night with Stephen Colbert, Bloomberg, the New York Times Magazine and more, speaking with venerated journalists that included Katie Couric (English '79), Anderson Cooper, and David Remnick.
+Students visited the New Yorker, CNN, NBC, Fox News, Late Night with Stephen Colbert, Bloomberg, the New York Times Magazine and more, speaking with venerated journalists including Katie Couric (English '79), Anderson Cooper, and David Remnick.